m-weigand/ccd_tools/docs/doc/index.rst

 This project is a collection of Python libraries and scripts which facilitate the analysis of spectral induced polarisation (SIP) spectra using a Debye decomposition scheme (see :doc:`dd_general` for general notes on the Debye decomposition scheme).
-The basis of all scripts is formed by the *NDimInv* library which implements a somewhat general multi-dimensional inversion scheme which supports an arbitrary number of regularizations between various dimensions.
+The basis of all programs is formed by the *GeccoInv* library which implements a somewhat general multi-dimensional inversion scheme which supports an arbitrary number of regularizations between various dimensions.
 Building upon these, three front-ends for the Debye Decompositions are provided: